 We publish practical resources to help you avoid common mistakes, make informed decisions, and execute your strategy with confidence.

-The deck is not the thing.
-The deck is the last thing.
+Most founders think fundraising starts with a pitch deck.
+It does not.
+It starts with the thinking behind the deck.
+The deck is not the thing — the deck is the last thing.
 It is a communication tool that summarizes a much deeper set of decisions.
 If those decisions are not made well, no amount of design will save you.
+Here are the eleven building blocks investors actually evaluate, in the order they tend to matter.

 Problem and Solution Clarity